 Judge Taylor was certified as a mediator by the Dispute Resolution Commission in 1999, and was a member of the Commission for six years.
 She is presently certified by the Commission to mediate both Superior Court and Family Financial matters.
 She has mediated many civil matters throughout the state and her mediation calendar is an integral part of this web site.

 Taylor is very active in the community, particularly in raising awareness of autism.
 She is a national board member of the Autism Society of America and past chair of the Government Relations Committee.
-She is presently chair of the Safe and Sound Task Force of the Autism Society.
-She has been appointed by the speaker of the N.C.
+She is also past chair of the Safe and Sound Task Force of the Autism Society.
+She has been appointed by the Speaker of the N.C.
 House of Representatives for three consecutive years to the N.C.
 Joint Legislative Committee on Autism and First Responders and travels throughout the country training first responders about recognition and response to individuals on the autism spectrum.
 She has been a recipient of the President’s Award from the Autism Society of North Carolina.
-Taylor also serves on the Board of the Autism Research Institute.
+In May 2017, Taylor was elected chair of the Autism Research Institute.

 Autism and the Criminal Justice System